End of a Hollywood Bedtime Story

 End of a Hollywood Bedtime Story is the first album by the Dears.
 It was released in 2000 on Grenadine Records.
 "This is a Broadcast", "Heartless Romantic" and the title track were notable singles from the album.

 Critical reception

+The Gazette said: "Raunchy guitars, haunted house organs and lead man Murray Lightburn's timeless Brit-boy vocals combine for dreamy delight."
 Trouser Press wrote that the album "suffers from overly earnest and often puerile songwriting craftiness; the album is quirky, unpredictable, but also jejune and fragmented."

 Track listing

 All songs written by Murray Lightburn.